Mucus in Dog Stool: What Is The Slime in My Dog’s Poop?

 Further reading:

-Mucus in Dog Stool
+Common Causes of Mucus in Dog Poop

 He was eating really well for 2 days and so playful.
 Now not earing and slowed down a lil.